Matthew-Hiebing/Automatic-Unemployment/README.md

 # Automatic Unemployment Payment Request Script:desktop_computer: :briefcase:
- Automatically goes through TWC unemployment payment request workflow every other week.
+ Automatically goes through TWC unemployment payment request workflow every other Tuesday.

 ## Programming Language(s)

-Python was used as the primary programming language for this script.
+Python was used as the primary programming language.
-Windows Task Schedular was used to run Python script every other week.
+Windows Task Schedular was used to run Python script every other Tuesday(or whichever day is your official filing day).

 ## Installation